Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 \subsection{Generalized type~II bypass removals.
 First commutation property}

-Generalized type~II split moves don't have the first commutation property, and should be replaced by something that has it if we want to be able to always transform a sequence of moves into another one in which all type~I moves occur before all type~II moves.
+Generalized type~II split moves don't have the first commutation property, and should be replaced by something that has it.
 Generalized type~II bypass removals, which are defined below, provide for a proper replacement.
 If the mirror diagrams are viewed up to type~I moves, then generalized type~II bypass removals do exactly the same job as generalized type~II splittings do (see Subsection~\ref{type-ii-moves-for-divided-graph-subsec}), but unlike the latter they do have the first commutation property as we will see in a moment.
-Another important property of generalized type~II bypass removals is that these moves are always $-$-safe-to-postpone (unlike generalized type~II split moves).
+Another important property of generalized type~II bypass removals is that these moves, unlike generalized type~II split moves, are always $-$-safe-to-postpone (see Definition~\ref{safe-def}).